Bonefish and tarpon. Permit, snook, cubera snapper, jack crevelle, and barracuda are also available.

 ARRIVAL AND DEPARTURE LOGISTICS

-The normal week runs from Saturday to Saturday but we can be flexible in terms of arrivals and departures when given sufficient notice.
+The regular week runs from Saturday to Saturday during peak months but during the low season it is sometimes possible to be a little more flexible in terms of arrival and departure days.

 BOATS AND EQUIPMENT